 Countries around the world are taking measures to limit the spread of the new coronavirus (COVID-19).
-Russia is among them, with travel restrictions and limitation of movement within the country in place to ensure the safety of Russian citizens and foreigners currently on the national territory.
+Russia is among them, with travel restrictions and limitations of movement within the country in place to ensure the safety of Russian citizens and foreigners currently on the national territory.

 Although this has so far kept Russia at a relatively low rate of infections, it is bad news for those who were planning to visit the country for business or tourism or were considering moving there.
 If you’re wondering how to get a Russian visa, you should know, for example, that the issuance of travel permits is temporarily suspended.